dankirwa/uberApp/README.md

 # Think for the new.

 # Exhaustion means that you had a great day!
-# Now it's tome to study hard till you graduate!
+# Now it's time to study hard till you graduate!